Prof. Barak Shoshany's Website

 My other main research interest is scientific computing, especially in the form of writing software for scientific use, for both symbolic and numerical computations.
 One of my main goals is making scientific computing more user-friendly and accessible to both novice students and established researchers.
 For this purpose, I write software packages and libraries with special focus on producing clear, lightweight, thoroughly-documented, and easy-to-use code, which is made freely and publicly available on my GitHub page.

 In symbolic computation, I am interested in implementing advanced concepts in mathematics and physics using computer algebra systems.
 I am the author of OGRe, an object-oriented general relativity package for Mathematica, intended to streamline and simplify symbolic calculations in general relativity and differential geometry.
-I am also currently working on porting this package to Python.
 This package has been published in the Journal of Open Source Software, and has a modest but steadily increasing number of citations and GitHub stars.
+I recently released a Python port of this package, OGRePy, an object-oriented general relativity package for Python.

 In numerical computation, I am interested in writing high-performance software for scientific research using optimized algorithms, multithreading, cluster computing, GPU programming, and other modern techniques.
-My C++ thread pool class, which provides a robust, compact, and self-contained interface for enabling multithreading in high-performance scientific software, is one of my most popular open-source projects on GitHub, with over 1,600 stars and 200 forks, and a very active community; the companion paper (currently under review) is my most cited scientific computing paper.
+My C++ thread pool class, which provides a robust, compact, and self-contained interface for enabling multithreading in high-performance scientific software, is one of my most popular open-source projects on GitHub, with over 2,000 stars and 200 forks, and a very active community; the companion paper, published in the journal SoftwareX, is my most cited scientific computing paper.

 Research students ^